fridalannerstrom/auto-emails/README.md

 ## Input Testing

-This program has a total of xx user inputs.
+This program has a total of 8 user inputs.
 Each input has been tested according to the list below.
 The test results are below.

 **Validation Test for Inputs:**
 - a letter `a`